GoogleCloudPlatform/community/tutorials/express-memcached-session-appengine/index.md

           # USE_GAE_MEMCACHE: 1

           MEMCACHE_URL: your-memcache-url
-          # If you are using a Memcached server with SASL authentiation enabled,
+          # If you are using a Memcached server with SASL authentication enabled,
           # fill in these values with your username and password.
           MEMCACHE_USERNAME: your-memcache-username
           MEMCACHE_PASSWORD: your-memcache-password